 Welcome to twittapolls!
 Gap Reverts to Original Logo After Social Media Backlash.
 Gap has announced on its Facebook Page that it is scrapping its new logo design efforts, acquiescing to a torrent of criticism coming primarily from Facebook and Twitter users.

 O2 Media, the mobile marketing arm of O2, has signed on Starbucks and L'Oreal as the first two brands to test the location-based messaging service in the UK for a six-month trial period.
 The O2/Placecast partnership lets Starbucks and L'Oreal fence off geographic zones and push SMS discounts to O2 customers who enter those areas.
 Starbucks is offering O2 customers 50% off discounts — delivered via SMS and redeemable at nearby stores — on its Starbucks VIA Ready Brew product.
 The discount will be delivered to individuals who have expressed an interest in food and beverage.
+As for L'Oreal, the makeup brand will dole out a buy-one-get-one-free discount on a hair care product to customers interested in beauty.
+Image courtesy of Darwin Bell, Flickr.
 And the No. 1 Reason to LOVE Twitter This Week Is... - Advertising Age - MediaWorks: What the Trend.